axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-multi-language/index.rst

 .. note::

-   The Portal translation only works if both Portal.DeepL.Enable is set to true and Portal.DeepL.AuthKey has a valid key.
+   The Portal translation only works if both Portal.DeepL.Enable is set to true and Portal.DeepL.AuthKey contains a valid key.

-   Otherwise, you can translate the inputText manually.
+   Otherwise, you can translate the input text field manually.

 #.
-If any inputText is supported the translation, a :guilabel:`translator icon` will be shown.
+If any input text field is supported the translation, a :guilabel:`translator icon` will be shown.
    For example, let's create a private dashboard.
-Then, clicking on the :guilabel:`translator icon`.
+Then, click on the :guilabel:`translator icon`.

    |create-private-dashboard-dialog|

 #.
-A Setting multiple languages dialog will be shown.
+A Setting multiple languages dialog is shown.

    |dashboard-multi-language-dialog|

 #.
-You can click on the inputText of a foreign language to translate it.
-To apply the translated text, clicking on :guilabel:`Auto. translation`.
+Click on the input text field of a foreign language to have it translated by DeepL.
+To accept the translated text, clicking on :guilabel:`Auto. translation`.

    |overlay-panel-translation|